konsulting/porter/README.md

  - Porter binds to ports 80 and 443, so you need to turn Valet off (`valet stop`) or any other services that are bound to them before using it.

- - In your terminal `cd` to the directory where your sites are located, and run `porter begin`
+ - In your terminal `cd` to the directory where your sites are located, and run `porter begin`.

+    This command will ask for your home directory (the root of your sites) and will generate a CA Certificate (and ask your permission to trust it on Mac).

  - Finally run `porter start`